Questions? We're here for you.

-Agrace, in collaboration with the American Heart Association (AHA) and the National Partnership for Healthcare and Hospice Innovation (NPHI) today announces the Advanced Cardiac Care (ACC) Program to address one of the nation’s largest killers of Americans – heart disease.
+Agrace, in collaboration with the American Heart Association (AHA) and the National Partnership for Healthcare and Hospice Innovation (NPHI) has created an Advanced Cardiac Care (ACC) Program to address one of the nation’s largest killers of Americans – heart disease.

-Available for immediate use, the program’s patient and caregiver guide helps avert multiple hospital and emergency room visits that are a huge source of stress for the patient, their family, and the medical facility currently dealing with COVID-19 patients.
+The program’s patient and caregiver guide helps avert multiple hospital and emergency room visits that are a huge source of stress for the patient and their family.

 Each year, more Americans die from heart disease than any other condition, including cancer.
 Heart disease is also a leading cause for hospitalization: patients with congestive heart failure alone account for more than one million inpatient admissions annually.